Separable commutative algebras in equivariant homotopy theory: Separably closed commutative algebras

 is an equivalence. \end{Lem}

 \begin{proof} Our assumption that $A$ is separably closed ensures that

 is an equivalence.
 The claim then follows from this by taking $G$-homotopy fixed points. \end{proof}

 \begin{Not} Let $\cat F$ be a family of subgroups of a finite group $G$, i.e. a possibly empty set of subgroups of $G$, closed under sub-conjugation.
-We denote by $\Fin_{G}/\cat F$ the full subcategory of $\Fin_G$ spanned by those finite $G$-sets $X$ which admits a (possibly empty) decomposition into orbits $X \simeq \coprod_i G/H_i$ with $H_i \not \in\cat F$.
+We denote by $\Fin_{G}/\cat F$ the full subcategory of $\Fin_G$ spanned by those finite $G$-sets $X$ such that for all $x\in X$, the stabilizer subgroup Stab$_G(x)\subseteq G$ is not in $\mathcal F$.
 We also denote by $\Fin_{G}^{\mathrm{free}}$ the category of finite free $G$-sets.
 To simplify notation we we will write

 using caligraphic letters to indicate the maximal groupoid underlying a category.
-We note that the above groupoids canonically carry a cocartesian monoidal structure turning them into symmetric monoidal groupoids, or equivalently, into $\mathbb{E}_\infty$-monoids in spaces. \end{Not}
+We note that the above groupoids canonically carry a cocartesian monoidal structure turning them into symmetric monoidal groupoids, or equivalently, into $\mathbb{E}_\infty$-monoids in spaces. \end{Not} \begin{Rem} There is a symmetric monoidal (wrt disjoint union) equivalence of groupoids